 F. Business Conduct and Ethics.

-2. Monitor compliance with the Company's Code of Business Conduct and Ethics by the employees of the Company.
+Annually, review the Company's guidelines and policies with respect to compliance with the Company's Code of Business Conduct and Ethics, including, without limitation, the Anti-Corruption Policy, and related compliance by the employees of the Company.
 In connection therewith, the Committee shall review and approve all related party transactions that are material to the Company's financial statements or that otherwise require disclosure to the Company's shareholders; provided, however, that the Committee shall not be responsible for reviewing and approving related party transactions that are reviewed and approved by the Board of Directors or by another committee of the Board of Directors.

 G. Special Investigations.

-1. Direct any special investigations concerning matters relating to the Company's financial statements, internal controls, compliance with applicable laws or business ethics.
+1. The Committee has the power, in its discretion, to direct or conduct any special investigations it deems necessary or appropriate concerning matters relating to the Company's financial statements, internal controls, compliance with applicable laws or business ethics.

 2. Initially establish and periodically review procedures for (a) the receipt, retention, and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters, and (b) the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters.

-1. Review and assess the adequacy of this Charter on at least an annual basis.
+1. Review and assess the adequacy of this Charter on a periodic basis.

-2. As required under the rules of the Securities and Exchange Commission, provide an Audit Committee Report to be included in the Company's annual proxy statement which:
+2. As required under the rules of the Securities and Exchange Commission, prepare an Audit Committee Report to be included in the Company's annual proxy statement which: